Skip to main content

 Written by Matt Spurr

-Categories are powerful organizational tools that help fiscal sponsors track and manage financial data across multiple organizations.
-As a fiscal sponsor admin, you can create category templates (like "Program", "Grant", or "Restriction") that your sponsored organizations can then use to track their specific programs, grants, and restrictions.
+Dimensions are powerful organizational tools that help your organization track and manage financial data across multiple organizations.
+As an admin, you can create dimension templates (like "Program", "Grant", or "Restriction") that your organizations can then use to track their specific programs, grants, and restrictions.
 This system enables each organization to evolve and expand their operational need and customize their data needs.

-Categories are template definitions that you create to help organizations organize their financial data.
-Think of a category as a type of classification—for example, "Program" is a category type, while individual programs like "Youth Education" or "Food Assistance" are specific instances that organizations create.
+Dimensions are template definitions that you create to help organizations organize their financial data.
+Think of a dimension as a type of classification—for example, "Program" is a dimension type, while individual programs like "Youth Education" or "Food Assistance" are specific instances that organizations create.

-- Maximum of 10 categories per fiscal sponsor
+- Maximum of 10 dimensions for your account

 - Can be enabled for specific organizations or all organizations

-- Each category has an icon for easy visual identification
+- Each dimension has an icon for easy visual identification

-- Categories define what types of classifications organizations can use
+- Dimensions define what types of classifications organizations can use

 • Program - Track different programs or initiatives